8 Spring Superfoods You’ve Probably Never Tried—But Should

 These funky-looking springtime mushrooms are a fresh take on the typical white button mushrooms you’d usually get from a grocery store.
 Like other varieties, the woodsy morel mushrooms are chock-full of vitamin D, which can be tough to find in food sources.
 “This strain of mushrooms is in the top couple of mushrooms with the highest amounts of vitamin D,” says registered dietitian nutritionist Marjorie Nolan Cohn, MS, RDN, spokesperson for the Academy of Nutrition and Dietetics.
 In turn, vitamin D keeps your immune system and thyroid healthy.

 Heart-shaped, scaly-looking cherimoyas look a bit reptilian, but the white flesh inside is sweet and buttery.
 You’ll want to pick a fruit that’s hard and green because, like an avocado, it will ripen quickly once you bring it home.
 Dig in once it turns soft and bronze-colored.
 A single peeled fruit has 60 percent of your daily vitamin C needs, plus a third of your vitamin B6 intake, which helps brain function and helps your body make mood- and sleep-regulating hormones.
-Traditional Mexican medicine uses the spring fruit to ease anxiety, and one study in the Journal of Ethnopharmacology found an extract from the fruit had an antidepressant-like effect on mice.
+Traditional Mexican medicine uses the spring fruit to ease anxiety.
 “Conventional Western research is still up for debate or hasn’t been done, but there’s likely something to it,” says Nolan Cohn.

 Fava beans usually start cropping up in markets around late spring.
 Once you shuck and peel the beans, you’ll find a bright green bean that you can eat raw or cooked.
-Like other beans, they’re high in fiber (9.2 grams per cup) and vegan-friendly protein (12.9 grams per cup).
+Like other beans, they’re high in fiber (9.45 grams per cup) and vegan-friendly protein (9.98 grams per cup), per the USDA.
 Plus, one serving dishes up to 18 percent of your daily needs for magnesium, which most Americans don’t get enough of, says Nolan Cohn.
 “Magnesium is a really important variable in thousands of different chemical or biological reactions going on in our body,” she says.
 “Even if everything else our body needs to make this reaction is available, if magnesium isn’t available, it won’t be working as efficiently.”

 By its leafy appearance, you might think sorrel would taste like grassy spinach, but it actually has a bright, lemony flavor.
 Add some to mild mixed greens for a bit of zing, or blend it into a creamy soup this spring.
 One cup packs in more than your daily needs of vitamin A and C to keep your immune system healthy.
 “It’s high in a nice little variety of antioxidants,” says Nolan Cohn.
 Sorrel is also loaded with heart- and muscle-healthy potassium, plus iron to help deliver oxygen through your body.
 Check out these other high-iron foods all vegetarians should be eating.